 What kind of treatment is provided?

 My treatment plan consists of bio-psycho-social model of treatment.
-It will take into account your child’s problems as well as the strengths that are identified in your child’s personality, talents/abilities, your family, the school, and other community resources.
+It will take into account your child’s problems, as well as the strengths that are identified in your child’s personality, talents/abilities, your family, the school, and other community resources.
 I review all aspects of your child’s situation and use a variety of treatment options to ensure that every need is being met.
 With regards to children and adolescents, I take a conservative approach with regards to psychopharmacology and focus on the value of non-pharmacological interventions first when appropriate.
-In addition, I feel that in most cases, having a collaborative working relationship with parents is crucial for treatment success.
+In addition, I feel that in most cases, having a collaborative working relationship with parents is crucial for successful treatment.